Skip to content

 Claude Haiku 4.5 is Anthropic's fastest and cheapest model, priced at $1 per million input tokens and $5 per million output, with a 200,000-token context window.
 It matches Claude Sonnet 4 on coding, scores 73.3% on SWE-bench Verified, and is the first Haiku with extended thinking and computer use built in.

-We route a lot of high-volume, low-glamour work through Haiku 4.5 on this site — classification, extraction, first-draft summaries, and the parallel subagents that fan out under a bigger model.
+We route a lot of high-volume, low-glamour work through this tier — classification, extraction, first-draft summaries, and the parallel subagents that fan out under a bigger model.
 It changed the arithmetic of what belongs where.
-Below is the honest breakdown: what the model is, what it costs, how it stacks up against Claude Sonnet 5 and Claude Opus 4.8, when to reach for it, and where it genuinely falls short.
+Below is the honest breakdown: what the model is, what it costs, how it stacks up against Sonnet 5 and the Opus tier, when to reach for it, and where it genuinely falls short.

 What is Claude Haiku 4.5?

-It handles both text and images, carries a 200,000-token context window, and is the first Haiku to ship with extended thinking, computer use, and context awareness.
+It handles both text and images, carries a 200,000-token context window, and is the first model in its tier to ship with extended thinking, computer use, and context awareness.
 That last point matters more than the spec sheet suggests.
-Earlier Haiku models were fast text machines; this one can pause to reason, drive a browser, and call tools like bash, code execution, text editing, and web search.
-If you have only ever thought of Haiku as autocomplete-grade, this generation resets that assumption.
-For the full lineup and where each tier sits, our pillar guide Claude models explained lays out the whole family.
+Earlier generations were fast text machines; this one can pause to reason, drive a browser, and call tools like bash, code execution, text editing, and web search.
+If you have only ever thought of this tier as autocomplete-grade, this release resets that assumption.
+For the full lineup, our pillar guide Claude models explained maps every tier.

 Claude Haiku 4.5 positioning chart — near-frontier intelligence at a fraction of the cost